Railroad Cancer Lawyers

 - Pulmonary Fibrosis

-Railroad shop employees like machinists, pipefitters, and electricians have typically been exposed to a significant amount of diesel exhaust, asbestos, and welding fumes.
-Railroad shop workers have historically been exposed to a variety of industrial toxins in solvents, degreasers, lubricants, and fuels.
+Railroad machinists, pipefitters, and electricians may be exposed to large amounts of diesel exhaust, asbestos, and welding fumes.
+Rail shop workers at West Oakland Yards have almost certainly been exposed to some level of industrial toxins in solvents, degreasers, lubricants, and fuels.

-Ideally, diesel exhaust remains outside the cabs of locomotives, but of course that is not always the case.
-Railroad employees have reported continually cleaning the inside windows of a cab because of the buildup of diesel fuel remnants and toxic debris.
+In a perfect world, diesel exhaust would remain outside the cabs of locomotives, but of course with the imperfect design of the cabs, that is impossible.
+Union Pacific employees have reported cleaning the inside windows of a cab due to the constant buildup of diesel fuel debris.

 CARMEN, TRACKMEN, AND EQUIPMENT OPERATORS